GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 Guaranteed Automatic Integration Library (GAIL)
-GAIL Version 1.0.0, Sept 3, 2013.
+GAIL Version 1.3.0, Jan 30th, 2013.
 See LICENSE.m for copyright and disclaimer.

-GAIL is a suite of algorithms for integration problems in one and many dimensions, and whose answers are guaranteed to be correct.
+GAIL is a suite of algorithms for integration problems in one and many dimensions,3 and whose answers are guaranteed to be correct.

 Developed by